top of page

 Now therefore, if ye will obey my voice indeed, and keep my covenant, then ye shall be a peculiar treasure unto me above all people: for all the earth is mine:

-• Knowing the Law and the first covenant of obeying the Lord’s voice, If Ahayah commands something to be made, though unlawful to do in His law, it is still a just work because one is obeying his voice.
+• Knowing the Law and the first covenant of obeying the Lord’s voice, if Ahayah commands something to be made, though unlawful to do in His law, it is still a just work in following after Him to perform what He commands because one is obeying His voice.
 Now, let’s see what Ahayah commanded Moses:

 Ezekiel 40:2-4

-Afterward he brought me to the temple, and measured the posts, six cubits broad on the one side, and six cubits broad on the other side, which was the breadth of the tabernacle.
+Afterward he brought me to the temple, and measured the posts, six cubits broad on the one side, and six cubits broad on the other side, which was the breadth of the tabernacle18 And it was made with cherubims and palm trees, so that a palm tree was between a cherub and a cherub; and every cherub had two faces; 19

 Eze 43:10-12